harshini-puduri/article-rag-pipeline/README.md

-A Simple GENAI application using LangChain adn OpenAI
+A Simple GENAI application using LangChain and OpenAI